milanglacier/termint.el/README.md

 - Customizable Interaction: Control aspects like bracketed paste mode, start/end patterns for sending code (with different behaviour for single vs. multi-line input), and code preprocessing.
-- Code Sourcing: Provides a mechanism (`:source-func`) to source code, often by writing to a temporary file and sending a command to source it (helpers included for common languages).
+- Code Sourcing: Provides a mechanism (`:source-func` or `:source-syntax`) to source code, often by writing to a temporary file and sending a command to source it (helpers included for common languages).
 - Generated Commands: Automatically creates functions for:
   - Starting/switching to REPL sessions
   - Sending regions/strings